habit-lang/mil-tools/README.md

 A draft paper with more details about MIL is available from https://web.cecs.pdx.edu/~mpj/pubs/mil.pdf.

+### Acknowledgements:

+Work on mil-tools during the period 2014-2018 has been supported in part by funding from the National Science Foundation, Award No. CNS-1422979.

 ### Requirements:

 The following items are required to use the code in this repository: